prgoyal007/Hardware-Accelerator-for-FFT/Software Benchmarking - Matrix Multiplication/README.md

 This comparison is particularly relevant when transitioning to hardware acceleration, as it gives context on whether a custom-designed accelerator is likely to compete with GPU performance.

-Comparison of Integer vs Floating-Point Operations:
+# Comparison of Integer vs Floating-Point Operations
 Integer and floating-point operations differ in terms of:
 - Computation complexity
 - Hardware resource requirements